syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted.md

 {% endhighlight %}
 {% endtabs %}

-> You can disable the dynamic script loading and refer to the scripts from the application end by using the `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `Program.cs`.
-For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

 ## Add Syncfusion Blazor component

 * Open **~/_Imports.razor** file or any razor page under the `~/Pages` folder where the component to be added and import the `Syncfusion.Blazor.Calendars` namespace.